 If you are concerned that a food product may pose a health or safety risk, report the product to your local board of health or food inspection agency.

-- Most food borne illness can be prevented by proper cleaning and cooking.
+- Most food poisoning can be prevented with proper cleaning and cooking.